rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 ----------------

 In the beginning it really doesn't matter what operating system you use.
-Later, though, it's important that you get exposed to the three big OSs: Windows, OSX and Linux.
+Later, though, it's important that you get exposed to the three big operating systems:
+Windows, OSX and Linux.
 OSX and Linux are sort of the same, but Windows is very different.
 If you can, start learning on both Windows and Linux.
 If you don't want to spend money, learn on what you have now.
 You really need Apple hardware to run OSX, but you don't need to *learn* on OSX, so leave that OS until you need that platform.

 Resources
 ---------